top of page

 Are you registered in the Congenital Muscle Disease International Registry?
 This is the best way to ensure you are notified of opportunities to participate in future clinical studies or trials, and to contribute your data to research by completing surveys.

 If you've already registered, please log into your profile to ensure everything is accurate and up to date, that you have completed all surveys, and submitted your genetic report for curation.
+Please do not create a new profile!
+Get in touch if you are unable to use the platform's password reset for assistance.

 bottom of page